angelanavarrog/-Project-geospatial-Angela-Navarro/README.md

 ## Conclusion

 After selected an unique location in NYC, could we propose our location as the final ubication of the office?
+Would our selectd criteria be satisfied?